Ok so business is good.

-And so I will say this, just a few weeks in on my new “boundaries”…… and it was freeing me…..FREEING me.
+And so I will say this, we are just a few weeks in on some of my new “boundaries”…… but it is freeing me…..FREEING me.

 I know this sounds like such a no brainer, but we tend to forget…. that I am the only one who can take care of myself.
 That YOU are the only one who can take care of yourself.
 If I don’t make some changes….they aren’t going to happen on their own.
 And they won’t happen for you either.
 Plus, “taking care of yourself” looks different for everyone.
 For me, it is sleep and downtime.
 You need to determine what it is that refreshes YOU.

-And just to be clear, the work craziness that I have been experiencing is NOT my clients’ fault.
+And just to be clear, the work craziness that I have been experiencing is NOT my client’s fault.
 I have the best clients EVER.
 It’s MY fault for not establishing better boundaries earlier.
-But as I have told my decorators and some of my clients that week some of my new “rules”….they all were very excited for me.
-This isn’t brain surgery folks….us discussing painting a furniture piece can wait through my family dinner and be handled TOMORROW.
+But as I have told my decorators and some of my client’s this week some of my new “rules”….they all were very excited for me.
+This isn’t brain surgery folks….us discussing painting a furniture piece can wait thru my family dinner and be handled tomorrow.
 I promise you that your clients, the ones you really want….will not mind.

-And I know this is STILL process for me.
+And I know this will be a process for me.
 But when I am a wreck on the inside, everyone suffers.
 My family suffers, the girls who work for me can tell, my clients don’t get my best and you don’t get the best of me either.
 And my heart is to share with you my story and my journey to encourage you along the way.

 So please hear me, it’s ok to say “no” to those jobs you really don’t want.